savi-lang/savi/spec/compiler/type_check.calls.mare.spec.md

   :fun val immutable_string: @string
        ^~~

-- auto-recovery was attempted because the receiver's type is FunValImmutableString'iso: wrapper FunValImmutableString'iso = FunValImmutableString.new ^~~~~~~~~~~~~~~~~~~~~~~~~
+- auto-recovery was attempted because the receiver's type is FunValImmutableString'iso'aliased: wrapper FunValImmutableString'iso = FunValImmutableString.new ^~~~~~~~~~~~~~~~~~~~~~~~~
 ```